There are many reasons to get a crown, from a perfect smile makeover to promoting a healthy mouth. You can never go wrong with one.

 The impression will be sent to the lab for production and may take a maximum of three weeks before it is ready.
 However, during this waiting period, your dentist will have to fit in a temporary acrylic crown and use it to protect the tooth until the permanent crown is ready.

-Local anesthesia will be administered to numb the area surrounding the temporal crown.
+Local anaesthesia will be administered to numb the area surrounding the temporal crown.
 The temporary crown will then be removed and the permanent crown fixed with permanent cement.

 Before deciding to have a dental crown, you should first visit your dentist for advice and book an appointment.
 If you do not have a personal dentist, you can search for Denture near me to get a local listing of dental clinics near you and book an appointment with a dentist.